Should we outsource online marketing?

 Outsourcing your online marketing is a huge decision.
-Both, a freelancer as well as an agency are good options, but each has their own strengths and weaknesses.
+Both, a freelancer as well as an agency are good options, but each has its own strengths and weaknesses.
 If you’re not familiar with the terms, a freelancer is someone who is self-employed and generally works for multiple clients at the same time.
 An agency, on the other hand, is more “professional.”
 They’ll have a full staff of at least three employees and typically have a wide variety of clients.

 Price comparison: Here’s where your budget limitations might come in.
-When you’re hiring freelancers, cost is all over the board.
+When you’re hiring freelancers, the cost is all over the board.
 In general, you will pay less to a freelancer for the same work than you would pay an agency because the freelancer has less overhead.
 Whereas an agency would be relatively expensive, but they get you results.

 4. Do they have an area of expertise?
 Is it relevant?

 If you choose to outsource your online marketing, it’s crucial that you hire someone (or some agency) that will get you results.
 Just for a second, let’s think about the type of marketers you might need in this situation.
-Most of the marketers will have two skills—Technology and Domain Expertise—out of the three main skills we talked about earlier (Technology, Domain Expertise and Creativity); those are, after all, fundamentals of modern marketing.
+Most of the marketers will have two skills—Technology and Domain Expertise—out of the three main skills we talked about earlier (Technology, Domain Expertise, and Creativity); those are, after all, fundamentals of modern marketing.
 But the third one isn’t so easy because creativity cannot be learnt from books it is innate.

-It’s very rare for someone to be an expert in technology and creative and also have the necessary marketing skills with domain expertise.
+It’s very rare for someone to be an expert in technology and creativity and also have the necessary marketing skills with domain expertise.
 If you decide to outsource, you’ll find a lot of freelancers who say that they can market any business.
 The fact that they think so shows that they are not top-level online marketers.
 All the best online marketers will have one or two areas of expertise.

 When it comes to agencies, it’s a bit different.
 A large agency may have professionals who are experts in several niches.
-However, small-to mid-size agencies who are generalists may face some problems initially until they gather the required knowledge of your niche.
+However, small-to-mid-size agencies who are generalists may face some problems initially until they gather the required knowledge of your niche.

 That alone doesn’t mean that they’re a good agency, but at least it tells you that they understand your industry and recognize that domain expertise is important.